Society for Endocrinology - a world-leading authority on hormones

 Julia Priestley, British Thyroid Foundation representative

-The purpose of the study is to prospectively and retrospectively collect data to support the conduct of audit and research on the safety, effectiveness, and outcomes of existing hyperthyroidism treatments in the UK.
+The purpose of the study is to prospectively and retrospectively collect evaluate the safety, effectiveness, and outcomes of existing hyperthyroidism treatments in the UK.

 Specific objectives are as follows:

-1. Audit current management of hyperthyroidism and RTH-β including (a) choice of therapy, (b) time to hyperthyroidism control, and (c) remission and cure rates.
+1. Evaluate current management of hyperthyroidism and RTH-β including (a) choice of therapy, (b) time to hyperthyroidism control, and (c) remission and cure rates.

 3. Evaluate patient reported outcomes in patients with hyperthyroidism, RTH-β, and thyroid eye disease using disease specific (ThyPro, GOQol) and generic (EQ5L) quality of life measures.